-Nevertheless, Robinson argues that the evidence is promising enough.
+Nevertheless, Robinson strongly disagrees.
+She maintains that the evidence is promising enough.
 She believes people with nerve damage should be offered acupuncture, especially if they have few other options.

-The same logic might apply to hard-to-treat pain.
-In 2018, four U.S. anesthesiologists conducted an overview of nondrug treatments for fibromyalgia (a condition marked by fatigue and pain in many spots of the body).
 They concluded that meditation and cognitive behavioral therapy were more promising than acupuncture.
-But because it rarely causes any harm, they wrote it also “should not be discouraged.”
+Because it rarely causes any harm, they wrote it also “should not be discouraged.”

 New strategies to lose weight are usually a fad.
 There is no gold-star research — large, controlled, randomized studies — to support a case for acupuncture to shed pounds.

 The review concluded that ear acupuncture was linked to an average loss of about 3 pounds.
-Treatments that went on longer than six weeks had the best results.
+Treatments that lasted longer than six weeks produced the best results.

-Lots of research is underway on the effect of a person’s microbiome, the bacteria inside the body, on weight gain.
-One small Shanghai study has found that acupuncture reduced the number of Bacteroidetes, which are more plentiful in those who are obese.
+A number of studies are being conducted on the effect of a person’s microbiome — the bacteria inside the body — on weight gain.
+A small Shanghai study found that acupuncture reduced the number of Bacteroidetes, which are more abundant in those who are obese.

-Despite the widespread use of probiotics, we don’t yet have targeted ways of changing our gut flora.
+Despite the widespread use of probiotics, we don’t currently have targeted ways of changing our gut flora.

-In this study, among the 30 women who received acupuncture, the average BMI dropped from close to 28 to a bit over 25, and their Bacteroidetes levels also fell.
+In this study, among the 30 women who received acupuncture, the average BMI dropped from close to 28 to a little over 25.
+Their Bacteroidetes levels also fell.
 A small control group didn’t lose much weight or see the same favorable changes in their gut flora.

-Acupuncture may dampen inflammation, which is related to obesity as well as pain.
+Acupuncture may reduce inflammation, which is related to obesity as well as pain.
 If it relieves pain or anxiety, that could help people avoid overeating too.

 “I don’t see acupuncture as having that big an effect on obesity itself, but more on addressing problems with pain and mood,” Robinson said.

-The opioid crisis has also revived interest in acupuncture not just for pain relief, but also for relaxation to help wean people from addictions.
+The opioid crisis has also restored interest in acupuncture not just for pain relief, but also for relaxation to help wean people from addictions.

 More research is needed to fully understand all the benefits acupuncture might offer.
-But until then, people seeking alternatives for hard-to-treat conditions may find relief through this Eastern approach to medicine.
+Until then, people seeking alternatives for hard-to-treat conditions may find relief through this Eastern approach to medicine.